Clicky

 After a while, the slight visibility it gives you is not worth the annoyance.

-If you’re pulling someone on a tube or wakeboarding, the water spout will often hit them in the face, making it harder to see.
-This could be a good thing if you want to cool off, but it does get annoying quick.
+If you’re pulling someone on a tube or wakeboarding, the water spout will often hit people’s faces, making it harder to see.

 It’s not only the people you pull but if the wind gets you just right, or you hit a bump just right, you get wet from the spout.
-It may seem funny to worry about getting wet on a jet ski, but not every moment you want to be wet or get water in your face.

 That rooster tail of water can also anger others in your riding group for getting them wet or blocking their visibility.

-Most of the people who race jet skis will remove this water spout.
-It’s the thrust of the jet ski that pushes that water in the air, and as a racer, you want full thrust for moving you forward.
+It’s the thrust of the craft that pushes that water out the spout, and as a racer, you want full thrust for moving you forward.
+Plus, visibility is not a huge concern to jet ski racers, so a steady stream of water out the back is not needed.

 How The Rooster Tail Works